VasuML07/EMAIL_SENDER/README.md

-# EMAIL_SENDER
-Email Sender using SSL (Python + smtplib)  A fun little Python project that lets you send emails straight from your code — no third-party tools, no nonsense.
-It uses SMTP with SSL encryption to keep things secure while you send custom messages right from your terminal.
-Uses SSL for safe, encrypted delivery    🧰 Built with:  Python  smtplib  ssl
+📧 Email Sender using SSL (Python + smtplib)

+A fun and simple Python project that lets you send emails straight from your code — no Gmail extensions, no fancy APIs.
+It uses SMTP with SSL encryption to keep your messages secure while giving you full control over what you send and to whom.

+🚀 Features

+🔒 Secure sending with SSL encryption

+💬 Customizable subject, body, and recipient

+⚙️ Easy to use and modify

+🧠 Beginner-friendly and lightweight

+🔁 Great for automating email notifications or testing mail servers

+🧰 Tech Stack

+Python 3

+smtplib

+ssl